sxxov/jiashe.ng/fid/ccts/assets/md/assignment1.md

 /

-##### Ideation
+##### Ideate

-​	Going through this process, the concept of ideas as jewellery presented itself overtly.
+​	Going through this process, the concept of ideas as jewelry presented itself overtly.
 This was when the freedom of infinite choice became a double edged sword.
 It was a challenge separating good ideas from regular shower thoughts.
 The final ideas were ideas derived from what was explored in the definition stage and then subsequently cherry picked to narrow down to the most intriguing and memorable gifts.
 A "melon candy dispenser" was the idea that survived flowing down the funnel.

 _

 /

-##### Prototyping
+##### Prototype

 ​	The idea was split into three parts and a few sub-parts:

 /

-* **Base**, which handled the funnelling, housing/supporting other parts, and contained some heft to keep the centre of gravity low.
+* **Base**, which handled the funneling, housing/supporting other parts, and contained some heft to keep the centre of gravity low.
   * **Internal spinning mechanism**, which was what portioned off the sweets
   * **Internal spinning mechanism axle**, which played a part to keep the mechanism from staying in place.
   * **Handle**, which let the user spin the internal mechanism and let candy be dispensed.